-Schedule: A draft programme of work of the plenary for the seventy-fourth session is set out in the report of the Secretary-General on the revitalization of the work of the General Assembly (A/73/895).
-There is no predetermined programme of work for formal and informal meetings of the plenary for the resumed part of the session (1 January 2020-September 2020).
+Schedule: A draft programme of work of the plenary for the seventy-fifth session is set out in the report of the Secretary-General on the revitalization of the work of the General Assembly (A/74/953).
+There is no predetermined programme of work for formal and informal meetings of the plenary for the resumed part of the session (1 January 2021-September 2021).
 Meetings will be announced in the Journal of the United Nations when they have been scheduled.
-For an updated tentative schedule of General Assembly plenary meetings, please visit www.un.org/en/ga/info/meetings/74schedule.shtml.